House of Knežević: Family history

-In 1802 some of the Knežević brothers (Ivan, Petar and Vinko) moved to Međimurje County, the northernmost part of Croatia.
+In 1802 some of the Knežević brothers (Ivan, Petar and Vinko) moved to Međimurje, the northernmost part of Croatia.
 They bought (or exchanged for their possessions in Lika) the former estate of the Pauline monastery in Sveta Jelena, furthermore Mačkovec, Zasadbreg, Knezovec, Štrigova and Leskovec.
 At the same time they took the title of "Kneževićs of Sveta Jelena" (Saint Helen, Szent Ilona).

 Only two of six brothers had children of their own, Petar and Vinko.
 Petar married Viktorija/Victoria née Bender and fathered Maksimilijan Ivan/Maximilian John in 1804 and Aleksandar Franjo Kazimir/Alexander Francis Casimir in 1809.
 In Vinko's marriage with baroness Karolina/Caroline née Hogger two sons were born as well: Aleksandar (1810) and Konstantin/Constantin (1811).

 When general Vinko Knežević died in 1832, estates in Sveta Jelena were sold to the Feštetić family, who already owned the largest part of the county.
 Estates in Štrigova and its surroundings remained in possession of the Knežević family until 1924.
 It is known that Viktor/Victor Knežević, a descendant of Petar Knežević, who was retired and non-married Hussar captain, lived at his Štrigova estate in 1898.

 After the World War I, two descendant remained, living in Međimurje: Aleksandar and Ivo/Johnny.
 The latter died in 1924, leaving a will according to which the whole collection of the family portraits were donated to the Croatian History Museum in Zagreb.